Topological data analysis of C. elegans locomotion and behavior: Materials and methods

-To extract midline data from videos, we first found masks for each frame to isolate the worm from background using a combination of Otsu thresholding, image smoothing using a Gaussian kernel, and size filtration.
-We then broadly followed the method used in Stephens et al. \cite{Stephens2008} to represent the worm’s posture in ‘worm-centric’ coordinates.
+To extract midline data from videos, we first found masks for each frame to isolate the worm from the background using a combination of Otsu thresholding \cite{Otsu1979}, image smoothing using a Gaussian kernel, and size filtration.
+Otsu thresholding is a thresholding algorithm based on the gray-level histogram of an image.
+The threshold is identified by the grayscale pixel value that minimizes the intra-class variance of background and foreground pixels.
+We then broadly followed the method used in Stephens et al. \cite{Stephens2008} to represent the worm’s posture in ``worm-centric'' coordinates.
 Briefly, we found the midline of the worm in each frame by thinning the mask to a single line and interpolating between pixels of this line such that the midline was represented by 101 evenly-spaced points.
-We then calculated the tangent angle between each pair of adjacent points along the midline such that the animal’s posture was represented as a vector of angles, which we use to identify a low-dimensional vector space (using PCA) to express posture.
-We replaced frames in which worms were self-occluded with the data from the most recent non-self-occluded frame.
+We calculated the tangent angle between each pair of adjacent points along the midline so that the animal’s posture could be represented as a vector of angles, and then transformed those vectors with PCA so users could balance accuracy requirements and resource limitations via truncation of the data.
+We replaced frames in which animals were self-occluded with the data from the most recent non-self-occluded frame.
+We used untruncated PCA data for most computations because it has the same persistence output as the raw angle data.
+We used truncated PCA data (the first $5$ principal components) for the cycle representative computations in \Cref{sec:case-study}.

+The videos for this study were selected from a much larger set of data based on how well they could be segmented and skeletonized.
+Some videos have subsequences that are difficult to automatically skeletonize because the animals self-occlude, \ie bend in such a way as to cross over themselves.
+Thus, this dataset is likely biased towards less complex behaviors like thrashing and there are some cases where there are multiple videos of the same animal.
+The resulting data set has $40$ samples of $10665$ points each with $10$ samples for each viscosity condition.